siyuanfoundation/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 * **`priority`**: An optional non-negative integer (defaults to 0).
 Higher numbers indicate higher priority.

 > [!NOTE]
 > This priority setting only affects autoscaling decisions (node scale-up preferences).
 It does not affect or impact Ray workload scheduling (task, actor, or placement group placement).
 The priority values are evaluated in relative terms; the absolute value of the priority does not carry any inherent meaning.
+Furthermore, the priority number is not mathematically weighted into the autoscaler's scoring mechanism; it is strictly used as a discrete tie-breaking step when multiple candidate worker groups offer identical resources and yield equal utilization scores.

 When the autoscaler determines that multiple worker groups yield the same resource utilization for pending tasks, it evaluates candidate groups using a strict four-level deterministic selection hierarchy: